peter28data/Tableau/README.md

 ---

-The third largest contributor, United Kingdom, at 70.4B in revenue from two companies, AstraZeneca and GlaxoSmiteKline.
+United Kingdom, the third largest contributor, at 70.4B in revenue from two companies, AstraZeneca and GlaxoSmiteKline.

 ---